NevenD/AestusSolution/AestusDemoAPI/README.md

 ### 3️⃣  Apply the Migration Locally

-This will create the database and schema based on app model (Transaction.cs)
+This will create the database and schema based on app model (Transaction.cs) The API project includes predefined seed data for transactions to help with development and testing.
+This data is configured in the Entity Framework Core DbContext class FinTechAestusContext within the OnModelCreating method.

 ```bash
 dotnet ef database update